RFD 029: Scriptable Structured Output

 Implementation Plan

-Implement RFD 019's stdout/stderr split.
-Once chrome goes to stderr, piped structured output is automatically clean.
+Implement RFD 048's stdout/stderr split.
+Once chrome goes to stderr, piped structured output is automatically clean on stdout.
 This is the architectural foundation for the schema inference behavior.

 With output channels separated, add the inference logic: